How to Cut Rebar: Choosing the Right Tools & Techniques

 4 - Angle Grinder

-To cut rebar with an angle grinder, secure the rebar in place and equip the grinder with a durable cutting disc for metal.
-Hold the grinder firmly with both hands, keeping the disc perpendicular to the rebar.
-Apply steady pressure and let the disc do the work.
-Avoid using excessive force that could damage the discs.
+To cut rebar with an angle grinder, secure the rebar and fit the grinder with a durable metal cutting disc.
+Hold it firmly with both hands, keeping the disc perpendicular to the rebar and apply steady pressure while allowing the disc to perform the cutting action.

 5 - Circular Saw with a Diamond Blade

-To use a circular saw for cutting rebar, first secure the rebar in a stable position.
-Set the saw's blade depth to slightly more than the rebar's diameter.
-Align the blade with your cut mark and start the saw, allowing it to reach full speed before making the cut.
-Apply firm, steady pressure and let the blade do the work, avoiding excessive force.
+To cut with this method, secure the rebar, set the blade depth slightly beyond the rebar's diameter, align the blade with your marking, and start the saw, allowing it to reach full speed before proceeding with the cut.

 6 - Reciprocating Saw